NEWSTEAD HOUSE AND SUBSTATION (FORMER)

 As with any major building project, there will be a need temporarily close Newstead House for worker and public safety.

-To ensure safety for workers and the public during construction work we will have to close Newstead House and sections of Newstead Park for a period of time.
+To ensure safety for workers and the public during the construction work we will have to close Newstead House and sections of Newstead Park for a period of time.
 This may include closures of the main entrance and road into Newstead Park (on the corner of Breakfast Creek Road and Newstead Avenue) as well as the immediate area around the house.All parts of the park not enclosed in the construction footprint will remain open to the public and access can be achieved via pedestrian paths and the boat pontoon.
 People with mobility issues or heavier items may require additional support to access the park during construction due to the closure of the road access into the park.
 We apologies for any inconvenience this may create.

 Council have already begun the relocation process of the Newstead Park grounds team to a temporary location adjacent to the public toilets